 Call for Submissions // Press Play

 How do you do art and research in public?
 The Press Play!
-Project seeks 4 undergraduate students (2 teams of 2 students) to participate in a paid, mentored project that translates visual or sound-based digital-humanities research projects into public art.
-The final product will be displayed in downtown Kelowna, BC and in Exeter, UK.
-This project is in partnership with the Alternator Centre for Contemporary Art, the AMP Lab at UBC Okanagan, the SpokenWeb Project, and the University of Exeter Digital Humanities Lab.
+Project seeks 4 undergraduate students to participate in paid, mentored research-creation internships that translate visual or sound-based digital-humanities research projects into public art.
+The final product will be displayed in downtown Kelowna, BC.
+Sponsored by the UBC Okanagan Office of the Provost through the Excellence Fund, this project is in partnership with the City of Kelowna, the AMP Lab at UBC Okanagan, and the SpokenWeb Project.

-Selected students will work on a team of two that collaborates on a piece of two-dimensional art that will be brought to life through augmented reality using the Art Vive AR platform.
+Selected students will work independently on an augmented reality experience that will be brought to life using the Artivive AR platform.
 The use of augmented reality will allow the animation to be overlaid in three-dimensional layers on top of the printed image.
-In total, two AR works will be created for this installation and will involve four local student artists.
+In total, four AR works will be created for this installation and will involve four undergraduate UBCO student artists.
 Willingness to use or develop a range of skills will be a benefit for the success of this artwork.

 AMP Lab project mentor: Myron Campbell